 Rounding out the top 12 states in digital education were Kansas (No. 7), New York (No. 8), and Arizona, Indiana, Minnesota, and Washington, which tied for the ninth spot.

-Other Digital State surveys measured areas such as digital democracy, health and welfare, justice systems, eCommerce, and other services.
-Results from all sections of the survey were tallied to reveal how states rank in their overall delivery of digital government.
-Washington was the overall winner for the third year in a row.
+Other Digital State surveys measured areas such as digital democracy, health and welfare, justice systems, and eCommerce.
+Results were tallied to reveal how states rank in their overall delivery of digital government, and Washington was the overall winner for the third year in a row.

 Center for Digital Government